LesliTech/Lesli/readme.md

 Built-on top of Ruby on Rails, Postgres, Vuejs, Bulma, SASS and many more awesome open-source libraries, packages, gems and tools.

-Lesli is completely open source and comes with features and tools that can save you years of development effort, also you can use our ready-made modules to extend the functionality of Lesli, so you can build your own SaaS in just minutes.
+Lesli is completely open source and comes with features and tools that can save you years of development effort, additionally, our pre-built modules can seamlessly extend Lesli's functionality, allowing you to build your own SaaS in a matter of minutes.

 Lesli is officially released and supported as of version 4

-> Lesli is not a starter-kit or a template, Lesli is a Ruby on Rails core where you can build modules (a.k.a. engines), using the built-in features, generators, components and standards to extend the functionalities or create full custom software.
+> Lesli goes beyond being just a starter-kit or template.
+Lesli is a Ruby on Rails-based core that you can use to build modules (a.k.a. engines) leveraging its robust set of built-in features, generators, components, and industry standards.
+With Lesli, you have the flexibility to extend existing functionalities or develop fully customized software tailored to your specific needs.

 ## Installation